krigubir/temavelger/apps/temavelger/README.md

   - **designTokens**: In here you will find all design-tokens that are being updated by the design-tools.
 This file also maps semantic-tokens to a corresponding number-value.
 The number-value represents which color in a selected color-scale that should be used.
 For example, if the alt1-300 color is chosen as the button-first color, then relevant states will be used based on this choice.
   - **fontFamilyData**: A static file containing data used generate font-family options.

+#### layouts
+The layouts folder contains files that define the overall structure and design of the application.
+The files in this folder needs to be updateed, and are not currently matching their appropiate purpose.
+The layout folder currently consists of:
+  - DesignMenuLayout
+  - FrontpageLayout
+  - PreviewAreaLayout

+#### reducer
+The reducer folder contains _reducer.ts_, _actions.ts_ and _reducerFunctions_.
+The _reducer_ is responsible for handling dispatched actions from various components. _actions_ defines all possible dispatch-messages, known as types.
+The _reducer_ utilizes a function based on the corresponding dispatch-message (type).
+The functions in the _reducerFunctions_ folder is responsible for actually updating and maintaining the State.

+#### utils
+The utils folder contains reusable helper-functions.
+- checkColorContrast
+- generateColorScaleHSL

+The functions responsible for updating the DOM (design-tokens) lives here.
+There is one helper-function for each tool in the **Design Menu**.
+These functions use the _designTokens.ts_ file in the **data**-folder to retrieve relevant design-tokens.
+The design-tokens gets updated based on the users choices.
+These choices are served as paramters to these functions in the utils-folder:
+- updateColorTokens
+- updateActionColorTokens